Raku/doc/CONTRIBUTING.md

 ### Heading numbering

-Please check if the headings you add are of sound structure.
-You can use debug mode to display heading numbers.
+Please check if the headings you add are well structured.
+You can use [debug mode](#debug-mode) to display heading numbers.

 ## Reporting bugs